ansible-community/community-website/posts/archive/using-netbox-for-ansible-source-of-truth.md

     SAML2](https://github.com/jeremyschulman/netbox-plugin-auth-saml2)

 There are many plugins available to the community for you to choose from---or you can write your own add ons!

-[Search on GitHub](https://github.com/topics/netbox-plugi) for the topic *NetBox Plugin.*
+Search [https://github.com/topics/netbox-plugi](https://github.com/topics/netbox-plugi) for the topic *NetBox Plugin.*

 ## Summary